RosterElf Logo

 Give the employee the tools, training, and support they need to succeed in their role.

-• Ensure proper onboarding and role-specific training
+• Ensure proper onboarding and role-specific induction

 • Assign a mentor or buddy for day-to-day guidance